dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 filteringMap => {2=[bb, cc], 3=[aaa]}
 ```
 The same is true for all other repeated collectors like `minBy,maxBy,counting,mapping,filtering,averagingInt/Long/Double,summingInt/Long/Double` and so on.
+* Methods like min/max - always requires `Comparator` even if stream elements implements `Comparable`.
+So you can't call them without param - code won't compile.
+Yet primitive streams like `IntStrea/LongStream/DoubleStream` have min/max without params, cause those primitive numbers already have built-in natural order.
+* Be careful with `count` - streams are smart enough to understand if you call count, you don't care about `peek/map...` so they won't be called: `Stream.of(1,2,3).peek(System.out::println).map(v -> v + 1).count()` - both peek/map won't be called here.
+IntelliJ also hints you that since they don't participate in the final output, they may be optimized out.
 ```java
 import java.util.*;
 import java.util.function.Function;